Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch01_Geometry_basics.md

 **Postulate**: the axioms of geometry, i.e. facts of geometry that are accepted as true.
 Postulates act as definitions.

 (Teorema)
-**Theorem**: a statement that can be proved with postulates and/or with other theorems.
+**Theorem**: a statement that can be proved with postulates, axioms and/or with other theorems.

 (Postulado de línea)
 **Unique line postulate**: given two points, only one line passes through the points.